 - Exchange knowledge and experiences of crop insurance programs and identify issues and challenges for future prospects and direction at national and regional levels.

-Building upon the ASEAN-CRN regional knowledge exchange event on agriculture insurance that took place in Ho Chi Minh City in August 2016, Mr. Cajucom shared the key findings on the needs and possible areas for regional collaboration on the topic of agriculture insurance in ASEAN:
+Building upon the ASEAN-CRN regional knowledge exchange event on agriculture insurance that took place in Ho Chi Minh City in August 2016, Mr. Cajucom shared the following key findings on the needs and possible areas for regional collaboration on the topic of agriculture insurance in ASEAN:

 - Establishment of a coordinating body to address issues and concerns on Agri-Insurance to further its uptake in the Southeast Asian region